daronphang/programming-resources/system-design/trade-offs/SQL-vs-noSQL.md

-## SQL vs NoSQL
+## SQL

+- Relational databases store data in rows and columns
-- A record in SQL conforms to a fixed schema, while schemas are dynamic in NoSQL
+- Each record conforms to a fixed schema
-- SQL databases are vertically scalable, NoSQL databases are horizontally scalable
+- Powerful for complex queries and joining data from multiple tables
+- Vertically scalable
+- ACID compliant (data integrity)

+## NoSQL

-- NoSQL databases are optimized for read-heavy and write-heavy operations
+- NoSQL databases have different data storage models: key-value, document, graph, and columnar
+- Schemas in NoSQL are dynamic
+- Horizontally scalable
-- SQL support ACID transactions (data integrity) while NoSQL sacrifice ACID compliance for performance and scalability
+- Sacrifices ACID compliance for performance and scalability